Table Heap and MVCC

 These fields allow QuillSQL to maintain a version chain for each logical row.
 When a row is updated, the TableHeap’s mvcc_update method is called, which, instead of overwriting the data, performs the following steps:

-4. Sets the delete_txn_id on the old version to mark it as "dead".
+delete_txn_idon the old version to mark it as “dead”.

 A transaction can then traverse this chain and use the transaction IDs in the TupleMeta to determine which version of a row is visible to it based on its own transaction ID and isolation level, thus achieving transaction isolation without long-held read locks.